-Bob Rafelson’s television career came to a head with 1968 Head, a wonderfully rootless, parentless concoction of off-kilter artifice and cinema verite absurdity from the halcyon days of the New Hollywood and the waning post-mortem of the psychedelic ’60s.
-Pitched at the intersection of the two decades, Head is a blissful concoction of hyperactive mania belying serious, doleful interrogation about the avant garde fracturing homelessness of life at the end of the 1960s.
+Bob Rafelson’s television career came to a head with 1968 Head, a wonderfully parentless concoction of off-kilter artifice and cinema verite absurdity from the halcyon days of the New Hollywood and the waning post-mortem of the psychedelic ’60s.
+Pitched at the intersection of the two decades, Head is a blissful concoction of hyperactive mania belying serious, doleful interrogation, a film that uses avant-garde channel-surfing as a way to embody the existential homelessness of life at the end of the 1960s.
 Like the apocalyptic fallout from a decade-long acid trip, its anti-continuity editing mechanics pushed the decade’s assertion of living for the moment to consternated heights where any human ability to consider the future was laughed at by the bedlam of a world where simple notions of time and place were rapidly unwinding in front of America’s eyes.
-Bob Rafelson’s introduction to the film world, still his secret weapon and best film, suggests the death gasm of hippie culture keel-hauled into psychotropic madness.
+Bob Rafelson’s introduction to the film world, still his secret weapon and best film, suggests the death spasm of hippie culture keel-hauled into psychotropic madness.

 Rafelson’s second film, released after the fallout at the dawn of a new decade and a new era in American film and life, is firmly embedded in the ennui of post-apocalyptic society, a distinct breakage from the hyperactive Head.
-Shards of activity remain, but they are pummeled into submission or otherwise rendered futile.
-When Jack Nicholson’s oil worker character Robert comes to the aid of his friend in a desolate oil field showdown, the animalistic brutality of the fight is juxtaposed against the sight of Nicholson rendered fetal, slumping below the corrosive oil rig hammers penetrating the Earth behind him.
-Discontent is subsumed within the stultifying doldrums of daily life.
+Splinters of activity remain, but they are pummeled into submission or otherwise rendered futile.
+When Jack Nicholson’s oil worker character Robert comes to the aid of his friend in a desolate oil field showdown, the animalistic brutality of the fight is set against the sight of Nicholson rendered fetal, slumping below the corrosive oil rig hammers penetrating the Earth behind him.
+Restless, hyperactive discontent is subsumed within the stultifying doldrums of daily life.

-Elsewhere, uncomfortable resplendence abounds in the jaded, malarial cinematography that transforms picturesque Western locations into violent limbos, and even if it isn’t the most beautiful film of its time, the fittingly perturbed sound design conquers all.
+Elsewhere, uncomfortable resplendence abounds in the jaded, malarial cinematography that transforms picturesque Western locations into violent limbos, and even if it isn’t the most beautiful film of its time, the fittingly perturbed sound design is astonishing on its own.
 Robert’s first demonstration of his piano-playing finesse – when he angrily unmasks a piano on the back of a truck while restless amidst the bedlam of stifled highway coagulation – transmutes into a feral profundo of discordance.